doeixd/effectively/docs/generator-context-pattern.md

 <br />

-Of course.
-Here is the section, rewritten to be much more concise while keeping the code examples and the human tone.

-***

 ### Making Sense of It: How This Connects to What You Know

 This pattern isn't as strange as it looks.
 It’s just a clever mix of ideas you've probably already seen.